Neo-psychedelia

-Neo-psychedelia is a diverse genre of psychedelic music that draws inspiration from the sounds of 1960s psychedelia, either updating or copying the approaches from that era.
-Originating in the 1970s, it has occasionally seen mainstream pop success but is typically explored within alternative rock scenes.
-It initially developed as an outgrowth of the British post-punk scene, where it was also known as acid punk.
-After post-punk, neo-psychedelia flourished into a more widespread and international movement of artists who applied the spirit of psychedelic rock to new sounds and techniques.
+Neo-psychedelia (or simply neo-psych) is a genre of psychedelic music that draws inspiration from the music production approaches and songwriting of 1960s psychedelia, either exploring emulations of the sounds of the era or applying its ethos to new styles of music.
+It has occasionally seen mainstream pop success but is typically explored within alternative music, indie music and underground scenes.

+Neo-psychedelia first developed in the late-1970s as an outgrowth of the British post-punk scene, where it was initially known as acid punk.
+A neo-psychedelic wave of British alternative rock in the 1980s spawned the subgenres of dream pop and shoegaze.
+Mainstream artists like Prince and Lenny Kravitz explored the style in the 1980s and 1990s.
 Neo-psychedelia may also include forays into psychedelic pop, jangly guitar rock, heavily distorted free-form jams, or recording experiments.
-A wave of British alternative rock in the 1980s spawned the subgenres dream pop and shoegazing.

 Characteristics

-Neo-psychedelic acts borrowed a variety of elements from 1960s psychedelic music.
-Some emulated the psychedelic pop of bands like the Beatles and early Pink Floyd, others adopted Byrds-influenced guitar rock, or distorted free-form jams and sonic experimentalism of the 1960s.
-Some neo-psychedelia has been explicitly focused on drug use and experiences, and like acid house of the same age, projects transitory, ephemeral, and trance-like experiences.
-Other bands have used neo-psychedelia to accompany surreal or political lyrics.
+Neo-psychedelic artists primarily borrow a variety of musical, visual and aesthetic elements from 1960s and 1970s psychedelic music.
+Artists such as the Soft Boys, Spacemen 3, Chrome and the Church merged post-punk and jangle pop with psychedelic rock, pop, acid and folk music.
+Artists drew influences from the Byrds' 12 string guitar sound and the psychedelic free-form improvisations of Syd Barrett's Pink Floyd and Red Krayola.
+Other influences include the Velvet Underground, Nuggets-style garage psych and underground psychedelic groups, as well as the German krautrock scene.

-In the view of author Erik Morse: "The distinctions between British and American neo-psychedelia were best described as the differences between primitivism and primalism.
-The sounds of American neo-psychedelia emphasized the cryptic margins of avant-rock, incorporating evanescent textures over an immutable bassline, producing a 'heavy' metallic ambience, contra-distinct to the sing-song filigree of British psychedelia".
+Some neo-psychedelic bands were explicitly focused on drug use and experiences, and like the acid house movement of the same era, evoked transitory, ephemeral, and trance-like experiences.
+Several bands have used neo-psychedelic elements, or perform neo-psychedelia, to accompany surreal or political lyrics.
+In the view of author Erik Morse, "the sounds of American neo-psychedelia emphasized the cryptic margins of avant-rock, incorporating evanescent textures over an immutable bassline, producing a 'heavy' metallic ambience, contra-distinct to the sing-song filigree of British psychedelia".